naturae-syria/Accounting/README.md

 ## Authentication

 Authentication uses a simple session cookie.
 A successful POST to `/api/auth/login` sets a `session` cookie with the `httpOnly`, `secure` and `sameSite=lax` flags enabled.
 The cookie expires after seven days.
 Logging out via `/api/auth/logout` clears this cookie using the same options.
+A GET request to `/api/auth/check` returns `{ valid: true }` when the session cookie is present and valid.

 ## Managing the application